DimitrieStoica/anotherstoic.github.io/aws/dynamoDB.md

 > filtered scans are expensive and slow because DynamoDB needs to reads every single record and compare it with the filter => 1 RCU per read line

 ## Secondary Indexes ##
+- define an index to access data with a different condition
 - additional indexes to write querries and search data by other attributes
 - each querry can work only one 1 index
 - compared with scan, Secondary Indexe use less RCU's because "filtering" is done through the index

+> for local - partition key is the same and only secondary changes <=> synchronous

+> for global - partition key & secondary are different <=> synchronous

 ### Global Secondary Indexes ##
 - query across the entire table